nekolessi/nekolessi.github.io/README.md

 curl.exe -i -H "Origin: https://nekolessi.github.io" https://your-worker.workers.dev/discord-app/1445976703066443846
 ```

-The default page view cooldown is 2 minutes per IP:

-- set `VIEW_MIN_INTERVAL_MS = "120000"` to keep the current behavior
+the default view cooldown is 2 minutes per IP (`VIEW_MIN_INTERVAL_MS = "120000"`). lower it if refreshes should count sooner. raise it if u wish to become more powerful than the spammers.
-- lower it if you want refreshes to count again sooner
-- raise it if you want stricter spam resistance

-To read or reset the stored view count:
+read or reset the stored view count:

 ```powershell
 curl.exe -i -H "Authorization: Bearer YOUR_ADMIN_API_TOKEN" https://your-worker.workers.dev/admin/views
 curl.exe -i -X POST -H "Authorization: Bearer YOUR_ADMIN_API_TOKEN" -H "Content-Type: application/json" https://your-worker.workers.dev/admin/views -d "{\"count\":299}"
 ```

-Set the counter to `299` if you want the next real page load to show about `300`, because `/views` increments before it returns the count.
+setting it to `299` makes the next real page load show about `300` because `/views` increments before returning. yes this is slightly haunted.

-## Troubleshooting 🐾
+## she isnt working help

-### Counter is blank
+### the counter is blank

-- check that `APP_CONFIG.viewCounterWorkerUrl` ends with `/views`
+- make sure `APP_CONFIG.viewCounterWorkerUrl` ends in `/views`
-- check that the worker is deployed and the `PROFILE_COUNTER` Durable Object binding exists
+- make sure the worker is deployed and the `PROFILE_COUNTER` Durable Object binding exists
-- check that `ALLOWED_ORIGINS` includes your site origin
+- make sure your origin is in `ALLOWED_ORIGINS`
+- whisper “please” near the router (optional)

-### Discord status is not updating
+### discord status is lying / frozen

 - check `APP_CONFIG.discordUserId`
-- confirm Lanyard can see that user
+- make sure Lanyard can see that user

-### Styles are not updating

-- hard refresh with `Ctrl+F5` after GitHub Pages finishes deploying
+- discord may simply be having a moment. relatable

+### the css refuses to acknowledge my changes

+wait for GitHub Pages to deploy, then hard refresh with `Ctrl+F5`. browsers love keeping an old stylesheet around like an emotional support ex.

+## ok thats all

+made with pink pixels, avoidable complexity, and the unearned confidence of someone typing `git push` at 2am ♡